EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 We are committed to keeping our clients informed of the latest updates to EB-5 visa policy.
 These updates include the EB-5 Reform and Integrity Act of 2022 (RIA).
 This law established the EB-5 Integrity Fund, requiring regional centers to pay an annual fee.
 It also introduced changes to the regional center program, including new eligibility requirements and oversight measures.

-Most importantly, the RIA allows for concurrent visa filing.
-Concurrently filing Form I-526 (Immigrant Petition by Standalone Investor) with Form I-485 (Application to Register Permanent Residence or Adjust Status) allows EB-5 immigrant investors already in the United States to apply to change from nonimmigrant status to conditional permanent resident status.
+Most importantly, the RIA allows for concurrent filing.
+Concurrently filing Form I-526 (Immigrant Petition by Standalone Investor) with Form I-485 (Application to Register Permanent Residence or Adjust Status, changing from temporary visa to green card while in the U.S.) allows EB-5 immigrant investors already in the United States to apply to change from nonimmigrant status to conditional permanent resident status.
 This allows investors to change their immigration status to “pending” and apply for an employment authorization document (EAD).
 In addition, after filing both forms, an investor can also apply for a travel permit.
 Investors can take advantage of concurrent filing to legally remain in the United States, travel freely in and out of the country, and work in the U.S.

 Additional recent updates and policy changes to the EB-5 program include: